 The overall purpose of the RIAHP was to advocate and build the evidence around the critical need for an Aboriginal and Torres Strait Islander allied health workforce in remote and rural communities.

-IAHA’s approach was and is to ensure Aboriginal and Torres Strait Islander people’s perspectives on what their community needs and how it can work for them remained the central focus and priority of this work.
+IAHA’s approach is to ensure Aboriginal and Torres Strait Islander people’s perspectives on what their community needs and how it can work for them remained the central focus and priority of this work.
 With considered engagement and respect for each community’s ways of knowing, being and doing, the Tennant Creek and Palm Island communities shared valuable insight and knowledge with the project team.

 Sign up to our Newsletter to stay up to date and informed